jessepav/libgdx-wiki-old/Admob-in-libgdx.md

 # Initialization #

 The main thing to understand is that AdMob uses its own View.
-And we know that libgdx creates a View.
-If we call `setContentView()` with the libgdx View, then that's what gets hooked up to the application, and there's no place to add the AdMob view.
+And we know that libGDX creates a View.
+If we call `setContentView()` with the libGDX View, then that's what gets hooked up to the application, and there's no place to add the AdMob view.
 So here's what we need to do:

  * Create a Layout that can contain multiple views
- * Create the libgdx View, add that to the Layout
+ * Create the libGDX View, add that to the Layout
  * Create the AdMob view, add that to the Layout as well
  * Call `setContentView()` with the Layout

 Let's dive into some code.
 This example uses the RelativeLayout class, because I found it easy to get multiple overlapping Views on the screen using that.
-This assumes that you want your libgdx View to be full-screen, and the AdMob view to be overlaid on top.
-If you want some other layout, like the AdMob view sitting next to a partial-screen libgdx View, then you'll probably have to use a different Layout and set it up accordingly.
+This assumes that you want your libGDX View to be full-screen, and the AdMob view to be overlaid on top.
+If you want some other layout, like the AdMob view sitting next to a partial-screen libGDX View, then you'll probably have to use a different Layout and set it up accordingly.

 First, create a RelativeLayout: